hyperupcall/blog/content/posts/general terminal automation.md

 expect eof
 ```

 If you are curious, the `expect eof` essentially makes Expect continue running until the `./test.py` program finishes executing.
 Otherwise, Expect would have quit prematurely.
-And, the `\r` denotes a _return character_, like pressing `Return` on your keyboard
+And, the `\r` denotes a _return character_, like pressing Return on your keyboard (`\n` works as well)

 Cool!
 Let's run it!
 As you can see, I've called the file `automate.tcl`